Wednesday, September 25, 2019

 - Kachina.

 - Building the Half Tonner Kachina, next to the Two Tonner Black Gold.
 Katrina had an elongated skeg with the spade rudder underneath.
-This in order to increase the volume low, otherwise lost with her pin tail stern configuration.
+This is to increase the volume low, otherwise lost with her pin tail stern configuration.

 - Typical masthead rig for Katchina half-tonner of that era.